Badgie/spotirec/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] included docstrings and comments where necessary
 - [ ] updated the README
 - [ ] ensured that everything still works
+- [ ] tested my changes, if applicable
+- [ ] ensured that my code follows the code style, if applicable